Gujaratigirl/SQL-Challenge/README.md

 QuickDBD-export.png is a visualization ERD.
 QuickDBD-export (1).sql is the file created by QuickDBD for the ERD that was created that can pulled into PGAdmin.
 HW_SQL_Query.sql File of how I ran my searches and created views of the searches.
 HW_SQL_Schemata.sql File of how I created the schematas.
 HW_SQL_Full.sql File with all of my work from PGAdmin.
 Homework_SQL is a file the has the code that was used in the Query tool PGAdmin.
-The Data folder holds the original csv files
+The Data folder holds the original csv files.
 'Backup File of PG Admin' is a file that has all of the exported 'Backup' from PGAdmin.